Dissipation concentration in two-dimensional fluids: Introduction

 The main objective of this section is to show that strong compactness and vorticity concentration at the dissipative scale fully characterize anomalous dissipation in two dimensions.

-A consequence of \cref{T: general leray} is that strong compactness of $\{u^\nu\}_{\nu}\subset L^2 (\T^2\times [0,T])$ implies $D=0$.
+A consequence of Theorem \ref{T: general leray} is that strong compactness of $\{u^\nu\}_{\nu}\subset L^2 (\T^2\times [0,T])$ implies $D=0$.
 As previously proved in \cite{LMP21}, strong $L^2 (\T^2\times [0,T])$ compactness is in fact equivalent to energy conservation of the inviscid limit.
 In the direction of quantifying the relevant scales contributing to the energy dissipation, we are able to show that the ones above the \quotes{dissipative scale} do not matter at all.
-In the two-dimensional setting this corresponds to consider length scales $\sim \sqrt{\nu}$.
-It follows that the \quotes{inertial range} is always deprived of energetic content independently on any uniform (in viscosity) regularity retained in these scales.
+In the two-dimensional setting this corresponds to consider length scales\footnote{In the physics literature, the dissipative scale in two dimensions is known as the Batchelor--Kraichnan scale \cites{Batch69,Kraich67} and it relates to enstrophy dissipation.} $\sim \sqrt{\nu}$.
+It follows that the \quotes{inertial range} is always deprived of energetic content independently on any uniform (in viscosity) regularity retained at these scales.

 Given $\mathcal S^\nu_2(y,t):=\norm{u^\nu (\cdot + y, t) - u^\nu(\cdot, t)}_{L^2_x}^2$, for any $\ell>0$ we define